thomasburgess/thomasburgess.github.io/_posts/2021-06-12-Blog-setup.md

 The theme was the first pretty theme I found supporting [Mermaid diagrams](https://mermaid-js.github.io/mermaid/#/), math with [MathJax maths](https://www.mathjax.org/), and syntax highlighting out of the box.
+I'll try to revisit this post as the blog matures.

 ## Getting the blog up and running